gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Removed `descriptorFile` property from IvyPublication

-In v1.3 it was possible to set the `descriptorFile` property on an IvyPublication object.
+In Gradle 1.3, it was possible to set the `descriptorFile` property on an IvyPublication object.
 This property has been removed with the introduction of the new
 GenerateIvyDescriptor task.
-To specify where the ivy.xml file should be generated, set the `destination` property of the GenerateIvyDescriptor task.
+To specify where the `ivy.xml` file should be generated, set the `destination` property of the GenerateIvyDescriptor task.

 #### Generated XML descriptor does not include all configurations

-As part of improving the way we publish modules to an ivy repository, we no longer publish _all_ configurations to the generated ivy.xml.
-Only the 'archives' configuration, together with the 'default' configuration and it's ancestors will be published.
-In practice, this means that the 'testCompile' and 'testRuntime' configurations will not be published for a regular 'java' project.
+As part of improving the way we publish modules to an Ivy repository, we no longer publish _all_ configurations to the generated `ivy.xml`.
+Only the 'archives' configuration, together with the 'default' configuration and its ancestors will be published.
+In practice, this means that a Java project's 'testCompile' and 'testRuntime' configurations will no longer be published by default.

 ## External contributions